 At the end of this blog post, you will find 12 recipes in a printable document

 designed to help jumpstart your own blending ideas!

-This post contains affiliate links to help my readers find products that will enhance their aromatherapy practice and/or their life in some way.
-I only recommend products I personally use and love.
+This post may contain affiliate links to help my readers find products that will enhance their aromatherapy practice and/or their life in some way at no extra cost to you.

 What is an Aromatherapy Roll-on?